Fees and Terms

 Different methods of calculating fees may be used for different stages in a project and this will be agreed and set out in my written fee proposal, if this is possible.
 In almost all circumstances, I will provide you with a written fee proposal, and I will ensure you are happy with it before I charge you for any work.
 I will outline the scope of my agreed role, and the fee associated with each task, I will highlight who should be responsible for what, and whether there are any constraints or limitations on these responsibilities.
 I will put any later agreed variations in writing also.

 I have 30 years experience of working as an architect.
 If I can complete a task in 30 minutes it is because I have spent 30 years learning how to do that task in 30 minutes.
-So, in line with the well know phrase: if you appoint me, you are appointing me for the years not the minutes.
+So, in line with the well known phrase: if you appoint me, you are appointing me for the years not the minutes.

 Works can be suspended for many reasons and I will be flexible around such events, but both parties have the right to terminate the agreement at any time, and fees will be calculated according to what is already completed.
 Under reasonable circumstances I will return any papers, plans or property you have given me if you are legally entitled to them.
 I will handle issues promptly and I carry appropriate professional indemnity insurance for the projects I accept, in line with the Architects' Registration Board Code of Conduct.